ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/5_FinalProject_edX/instructions.md

 You should see the following output: `secret/cloudant-binding created`.

 13. Log back into the lab account.
+You have to use your lab account to use the Open Shift console; it will not work with your IBM Cloud credentials.
 ```
 ibmcloud login --apikey $IBMCLOUD_API_KEY
 ```
 {: codeblock}

-> You have to use your lab account to use the Open Shift console.
-It will not work with your IBM Cloud credentials.

 # Deploy the patient database microservice
 Now that the Cloudant service instance is created and its credentials are provided in a Kubernetes Secret, we can deploy the patient database microservice.
 This microservice populates your Cloudant instance with patient data on startup, and it also serves that data to the front end application that you have already deployed.